 - Kids stay and eat free

 However, lots of value can be found in their other tiers depending on your travel goals.
 The IHG program also frequently offers a Point Breaks option which allows you to book free nights at certain IHG hotels for only 5,000 points per night.
 With a signup bonus of 60,000 points, it’s easy to see how this card can provide a great value.
 For a list of current PointBreaks hotels, look here.

 #3 Hyatt Gold Passport

 Coming in at #3 is the Hyatt Gold Passport program.
-I personally like this program because of the Hyatt Credit Card from Chase.
-The deal is this: Spend $1,000 within 90 days of account opening and earn two free nights at any Hyatt property worldwide.
-The $75 annual fee is waived the first year and you also earn 3 points/$1 spent at Hyatt properties, 2 points/$1 spent at restaurants, car rentals, and airlines, and 1 point/$1 spent on everything else.
+I personally like this program because of the Hyatt Credit Card from Chase which offers two free nights at any Hyatt property worldwide after you reach the minimum spending requirement.
+You also earn 3 points/$1 spent at Hyatt properties, 2 points/$1 spent at restaurants, car rentals, and airlines, and 1 point/$1 spent on everything else.

 In addition to the “two free nights” you can earn with the Hyatt Credit Card, you can also redeem Hyatt points for nights.
 Their redemption chart:

 |Category 4||15,000 points|